REAR END ROCK

 2. Hip Check V5/6 sds ...
 FA: Chip Phillips, 2000

-Begin from a sds on opposing edges very low on the corner.
-Work your way up small sharp features to a blind RH slap into a dish way up and right on the slab.
-Work your feet up onto the ledge, pull onto the slab using small features and dance to the top.
+Begin from a sds on opposing edges very low on the corner below the shelf.
+Establish on small sharp features that look chossy (but aren't), work your feet and make a blind RH slap into a shallow dish up and right on the slab.
+Work your feet again up onto the shelf, get a LH undercling, pull onto the slab using miniscule features and dance to the top.
+It's not over until you're laughing about it at the top.

-This problem - although relatively short in stature - is pretty damn good.
+Although this problem has a funky start and is relatively short in stature, is still pretty good.
 Climb the bulge staying left of the seam.
 The trick is where to start.
-The lower you move your hands to start, the harder it gets.
-The old school V4 start (a) utilized a cheatstone to access holds at the lip.
+The lower you move your hands to start, the harder it gets (see problems #4-6).
+The old school V4 start, described here, utilized a cheatstone to access holds at the lip.
 Get there today by stacking pads or Gill-starting off a good RH crimp up to a decent LH gaston at the lip.
 Once there, match, smack up and left to a LH sloper where judicious use of your feet will allow you to reach for higher crimps and the top.
-For the V6 (b), start LH on the huge slopey undercling and RH on the aforementioned crimp.
-Now do the dynamic move to the lip, fighting to stay engaged and finish.
-See #4 for the low start.

 A vertical warm-up problem before venturing around the corner to the skin-shredding bulge problems on the south side.